-Another, quite different architecture for mapping RSVP/IntServ over ATM is proposed in [Salgarelli et al. 1997].
+Another, quite different architecture for mapping RSVP/IntServ over ATM is proposed in [16].
 With respect to heterogeneity support the authors introduce the:

 Quantized Heterogeneity Model: This model represents a compromise between the full heterogeneity model and the limited heterogeneity model, by supporting a limited number of QoS levels, including the best-effort class, for each RSVP multicast session.
 Each QoS level maps into one point-to-multipoint VC.

 While this proposal is an improvement over the very rigid models proposed by ISSLL, it says nothing about how to allocate the supported QoS levels for a RSVP multicast session.
-That means the concrete VC management decisions are left open to the implementor of an edge device (or rather the so-called Multicast Integration Server (MIS) in this architecture, for details see [Corghi et al. 1997]).
+That means the concrete VC management decisions are left open to the implementor of an edge device (or rather the so-called Multicast Integration Server (MIS) in this architecture, for details see [8]).
 How to make these decisions in an efficient manner is exactly what we will deal with in the rest of this section.

-2.2 Administrative Location of the Edge Device
+3.2 Administrative Location of the Edge Device